Balut (food): Dishes and vending

-Vendors sell cooked balut from buckets of sand (used to retain warmth) accompanied by small packets of salt.
+Many vendors sell cooked balut from buckets of sand (used to retain warmth) accompanied by small packets of salt.
 Uncooked balut are rarely sold in Southeast Asia.
 In the United States, Asian markets occasionally carry uncooked balut eggs.
 Alternatively, they can be ordered by mail.
 The cooking process is identical to that of hard-boiled chicken eggs, and baluts are eaten while still warm.

-Duck eggs that are not properly developed after nine to twelve days are sold as penoy, which look, smell and taste similar to a regular hard-boiled egg.
+Duck eggs that are not properly developed after nine to twelve days are sold as penoy, which look, smell, and taste similar to a regular hard-boiled egg.
 In Filipino cuisine, these are occasionally beaten and fried, similar to scrambled eggs, and served with a vinegar dip.

 Consumption and uses

-Locations of balut consumption
+Locations of consumption

 Balut is consumed in high amounts within countries in Southeast Asia, including Laos, Cambodia, Vietnam, Thailand, and the Philippines.
-Pateros is a first-class municipality in Metro Manila, Philippines that is famous for its duck-raising industry and balut production.
+Pateros is a first-class municipality in metro Manila, Philippines, that is famous for its duck-raising industry and balut production.
 The Pateros municipality was actually named for its duck farmers by speakers of Spanish.

 Balut is recognized as a national food of the Philippines.
 It is commonly sold as a street food and served as an appetizer in restaurants.
-The taste of balut is similar to chicken soup.
-It has an unusual texture.
+The taste of balut is similar to chicken soup, and it has an unusual texture.

 Balut is found in some countries and locations of North America.
-While it cannot be found in every store in North America, specialty stores such as T&T, and, in particular, Filipino stores in the Greater Vancouver area, often sell balut.
+While it cannot be found in every store in North America, specialty stores such as T&T — and, in particular, Filipino stores in the Greater Vancouver area — often sell balut.
 In the United States, growers such as Metzer Farms specialize in balut production, spreading the knowledge of balut and its awareness.

-A reason it may not be found or consumed as frequently in North America is that the majority of people outside of Southeast Asia still recognize balut as a novel and taboo food and often are anxious about trying it.
+One reason it may not be found or consumed as frequently in North America is that the majority of people outside of Southeast Asia still recognize balut as a novel and taboo food and are often anxious about trying it.

 Consumption

-In the Philippines, balut is often eaten with salt or a chili, garlic and vinegar (white or coconut sap) mixture to season, depending on personal preference.
-Balut can be served in many ways and may be cooked, boiled, and fried.
-It may be cooked adobo-style, fried in omelets, and used as filling in pastries.
+In the Philippines, balut is often eaten with salt or a chili, garlic, and vinegar (white or coconut sap) mixture to season, depending on personal preference.
+Balut can be served in many ways and may be cooked, boiled, or fried.
+It may be cooked adobo style, fried in omelets, or used as filling in pastries.
 Although balut is globally recognized as a Filipino food, it is being consumed less and less in the Philippines.
 This is partly due to increasingly Western tastes, but also because balut is often associated with poverty.

 Some countries and locations will serve balut raw, although this is not a common practice.
-"Raw," in this sense, could mean the balut was lightly boiled or cooked very briefly.
-This is potentially dangerous since it increases the risk of spoiling and of ingesting harmful microorganisms.
+"Raw", in this sense, could mean the balut was lightly boiled or cooked very briefly.
+This is potentially dangerous, since it increases the risk of spoiling and of ingesting harmful microorganisms.

-In Saigon, Vietnam, balut can be found in the streets where vendors operate on the back of motorbikes in alleys.
+In Ho Chi Minh City, Vietnam, balut can be found in the streets, where vendors operate on the back of motorbikes in alleys.
 Balut is served as quail eggs.
-First it is steamed and then served with salt, chili and pepper.
+First, it is steamed and then served with salt, chili, and pepper.